List of current NBA team rosters

-Below is a list of current National Basketball Association (NBA) team rosters.
-NBA rosters are limited to 15 players during the regular season.
+Below are links to two lists of current National Basketball Association (NBA) team rosters.
+NBA rosters are limited to 15 players during the regular season, plus three players on two-way contracts, expanding each team's roster to 18 players maximum.
 Teams may carry up to 20 players during the offseason.

+Due to technical limitations, this list is split into two lists by conference during the offseason when rosters are larger.

 Eastern Conference

 There are 15 teams in the Eastern Conference.